 According to Hindu belief, Garuda had created the peacock or the Mayura from his feathers.
 Several Hindu scriptures regard the bird as a time cycle symbol.

 Peacocks were once believed to have dull feathers!
-The bird had spread its feathers wide open in a battle between Lord Indra & Ravana.
+The bird had spread its feathers wide open in a battle between Lord or god Indra & Ravana.
 This allowed Indra to hide & save himself from Ravana’s wrath.
 In return, he made the feathers iridescent.
 Lord Indra sits on a majestic peacock throne.

-Hindu gurus use the peacock totem and peacock feathers to perform their discourses and pass their aura to that of their followers.
+Being also the national bird of India, Hindu gurus use the peacock totem and peacock feathers to perform their discourses and pass their aura to that of their followers.
 The peacock feather symbolism also comes with extraordinary powers.
 Wearing it, you can derive hypnotizing powers.
 It also safeguards you from the evil eye while destroying negativity like jealousy, anger, and greed.
 Vastu Shastra also makes use of it.
 Keeping peacock feathers on the locker room’s southern side can help you derive wealth.

 Christian tradition